 Colors and Designs

-A "hawktail broom pattern" refers to a traditional style of hand-tying the broomcorn in layers from each side in a symmetrical way.
-This process gradually builds up a thickness down the center, like a tail bone, with the broomcorn fanning out to the sides, mimicking the appearance of a hawk's tail feathers.
-This pattern is accentuated by choice of colors, width of waxed thread wrapping, and spacing between each layer added.
-The stiffness of the broom can also be changed based on where you start the weave from the "soft" end of the broom corn.
-This style can also be sewn like a whisk broom, shown below, to add added design or stiffness.
-Its compact size is perfect for smaller cleaning tasks or decorative purposes.
+A "hawktail broom pattern" refers to a traditional style of hand-tying the broomcorn in layers working from the center and then building from each side in a symmetrical way.
+This process gradually builds up a thickness down the center, like a tail bone, with the broomcorn fanning out to the sides, mimicking the appearance of a hawk's tailfeathers.
+This pattern is accentuated by choice of color(s), width of waxed thread wrapping, and spacing between each layer added.
+The stiffness of the broom can be changed based on where you start the weave from the "soft" end of the broomcorn.
+This style can also be sewn like a whisk broom, shown below, to add design or stiffness.
+Its compact size is perfect for smaller cleaning tasks, stash in a glove compartment, or used for decorative purposes.

-The name implies its use, the Cobwebber is designed for reaching upwards into hard to get places to pull down the never-ending cobwebs.
-The broomcorn is left long and untrimmed, so that the bristly tips of the natural fibers can snag and whisk away cobwebs easily.
+The name implies its use.
+The Cobwebber is designed for reaching upwards into hard to reach places to pull down the never-ending cobwebs.
+The broomcorn is left long and largely untrimmed, so that the bristly tips of the natural fibers can snag and whisk away cobwebs easily.

 The one in the middle (turquoise), and the three cobwebbers in the smaller image are complete, showing the four-leaf style knotting that sews this broom together from the outside in and the inside out.
 The sewing creates the narrowness and the stiffness of the broom and can be done once or multiple times along the broomcorn.

 A whisk broom with flare.
-A whimsical addition to your kitchen; fun and practical.
-Each has their own personality, colors, jerewery, belts, and flowers (broomcorn seeds).
+A whimsical addition to your kitchen; fun and useful.
+Each has their own personality, colors, jewelry, belts, and flowers (broomcorn seeds).
 Children used to play with corncob dolls, and in a way, these are reminiscent.
-We are of course, still young at heart even as we clean our kitchens.
+We are, of course, still young at heart even as we clean our kitchens.
 Arms can be antler or wood, and colors can be chosen.

 As any gardener can tell you, the harvesting of root vegetable and cleaning them off is a dirty business.
 That's where the veggie scrubber can help.
 Stiff enough to scrub away dirt, especially in and around the natural wrinkles of the root, but soft enough not to scratch through the skin, this is a handy tool for the kitchen.
-Its small size will have it fit in a drawer, carry in a gardening bag/basket, or can be fitted with a string for hanging.
+Its small size fits in a drawer, be carried in a gardening bag/basket, or can be fitted with a string for hanging.
 Bristles can be trimmed to keep them even or at a slight angle depending on preference.